Ryan Langerhans: Toronto Blue Jays/Sugar Land Skeeters

 On December 18, 2012, the Toronto Blue Jays announced that Langerhans had been signed to a minor league contract with an invitation to major league spring training.
 Langerhans played for the Triple-A Buffalo Bisons during the 2013 season until he was released on June 21.
 After leaving the Bisons, Langerhans played for the Sugar Land Skeeters of the independent Atlantic League.
+In 47 games he hit .287/.420/.500 with 5 home runs, 28 RBI, and 4 stolen bases.
 Langerhans was signed to a minor league contract and assigned to the Buffalo Bisons again on August 22, 2013.
-When the Bisons season ended, Langerhans asked for and received his release, and returned to the Sugar Land Skeeters for their playoff run.

-On September 26, Langerhans again signed with the Blue Jays.
-This time a major league contract as the Blue Jays were short on position players.
-He became a free agent on October 8, 2013.
+When the Bisons season ended, Langerhans asked for and received his release, and returned to the Skeeters for their playoff run.
+On September 26, Langerhans again signed with the Blue Jays, this time a major league contract, as the Blue Jays were short on position players.
+He became a free agent on October 8.

+Langerhans returned to the Sugar Land Skeeters for the 2014 season.
+In 123 games he hit .279/.407/.449 with 13 home runs, 56 RBI, and six stolen bases.

 Notable moments

-He hit a game-winning home run against J.P.
+Langerhans hit a game-winning home run against J.P.
 Howell on August 7, 2009, with two outs in the bottom of the 11th inning.
 This was his first career game-winning homer.

 On August 25, 2009, Langerhans hit another game-winning home run against the Oakland Athletics off Craig Breslow on a two-ball two-strike pitch with one out and one runner on with the score tied, 2–2, in the bottom of the tenth.

 Personal life

 Langerhans and his wife, Shari, live in Round Rock, Texas, where he also graduated from high school.
 In high school Langerhans improved his baseball skills and participated in cross country.
 Langerhans won a Class 5A state championship with the Round Rock High School Dragons in 1997.

-The Dragons were coached by his father John, a former standout baseball player for the University of Texas, where Ryan was signed to play before signing a professional contract.
-Ryan hit a tournament-record three triples in the state tournament semi-final against Corpus Christi Moody before earning the win as the pitcher in the championship game against traditional Texas powerhouse Lubbock Monterey, who was coached by Bobby Moegle, the winningest coach in United States high school baseball history.
+Langerhans' high school baseball team was coached by his father, John, a former standout baseball player for the University of Texas, where Ryan was signed to play before signing a professional contract.
+His father, who also won a state baseball tournament, was a minor league first baseman.

+Ryan hit a high school tournament-record three triples in the state tournament semi-final against Moody High School before earning the win as the pitcher in the championship game against traditional Texas powerhouse Lubbock Monterey, who was coached by Bobby Moegle, the winningest coach in United States high school baseball history.

 After leaving baseball, Langerhans earned a real estate license.